Campus Farm

 We use sustainable farming practices to gain a better yield every year.
 As part of this, we compost food scraps from Café Willow—food that might have started as our organic garden products.

 We bring the food scraps back to the farm and mix them with garden waste in our composting process.
 As the food and garden waste decomposes, we maintain an environment rich with healthy microbes.
-These microbes speed the process by which waste becomes clean compost, ready to be blended with soil to fertilize the next round of food.
+The microbes help turn waste into clean compost, which is blended with soil to fertilize the next round of food.

 Cover crops for winter

-In the fall, we plant deep-rooting cover crops and spread leaves from the arboretum to protect the garden from erosion and compaction.
+We take steps in fall to protect the garden from erosion and compaction.
+We plant deep-rooting cover crops and spread leaves from the arboretum over soil.
 This keeps the soil fertilized, aerated and healthy for the next growing season.

 Campus Farm benefits